 Quite the headline.
 Close to what I read when I scanned through an article last year in the Stanford Social Innovation Review (July 14, 2015).
 I recently picked it up again and re-read it.
-Each thought jumped off the page and I realized that I was much more ready to hear the message.
+Each thought jumped off the page and I realized that I was much more ready to hear the online fundraising message it was sharing.

 It is a full-on criticism of non-profits as “largely antiquated institutions,” asserting that they are sitting on billions of dollars in charitable donations and, perhaps even more damaging, the author asserts that the non-profit’s “primary currency of exchange is recognition and reputation, not effectiveness.”